Search

 About the Author

-ANAT HELMAN is a senior lecturer in the Department of Jewish History and Contemporary Jewry at the Hebrew University of Jerusalem.
-Her most recent book is A Coat of Many Colors: Dress Culture in the Young State of Israel.
+Anat Helman is a senior lecturer in the Department of Jewish History and Contemporary Jewry at the Hebrew University of Jerusalem.
+Her most recent book is Becoming Israeli: National Ideals and Everyday Life in the 1950s.

 Table Of Contents